gardener/gardener/docs/usage/shoot_credentials_rotation.md

 The token signing key has no expiration date.
 Since it might require adaptation for the consumers of the `Shoot`, there is no automatic rotation and **it is the responsibility of the end-user to regularly rotate the signing key.**

-> Note that the signing key rotation can only be triggered if the `ShootSARotation` feature gate is enabled.

 The rotation happens in three stages, similar to how the [CA certificates](#certificate-authorities) are rotated: